harlandjp/harlandjp/README.md

 ## 👋 Hi — I’m Jonathan.

-I’m an engineering leader with 20+ years of experience building and scaling software products used by millions worldwide.
+I’m an software engineering leader with 20+ years of experience building and scaling software products used by millions worldwide.

 **Currently:** Head of Engineering at Foundation LLM Technologies Inc. (AI tools for design & manufacturing).
 **Based in:** Tokyo, Japan 🌏 (global teams / cross-timezone leadership is my default)

----

-## 🧭 Leadership snapshot

-- 🧑‍💻 **Engineering org design & scaling** (teams, structure, rituals, operating cadence)
-- 🧲 **Hiring & talent density** (role design, interview loops, leveling, onboarding, retention)
-- ✅ **Delivery without chaos** (predictable execution, stakeholder alignment, real-time visibility)
-- 🧱 **Strong technical foundations** (practices, tech debt strategy, developer productivity, quality)
-- 🧠 **Product-minded engineering** (customer impact, prioritization, measurable outcomes)

 ---